ocademy-ai/machine-learning/_sources/data-science/data-science-lifecycle/introduction.md

 ### Managing data

-As you work with data you may discover that some of the data needs to be cleaned using some of the techniques covered in the section focused on [data preparation](../working-with-data/data-preparation.md) to build accurate models.
+As you work with data you may discover that some of the data needs to be cleaned using some of the techniques covered in the section focused on [data [preparation](../working-with-data/data-preparation.md) to build accurate models.
 When new data arrives, it will need some of the same applications to maintain consistency in quality.
-Some projects will involve use of an automated tool for cleansing, aggregation, and compression before the data is moved to its final location.
+Some projects will involve the use of an automated tool for cleansing, aggregation, and compression before the data is moved to its final location.
 Azure Data Factory is an example of one of these tools.

 ### Securing the data

 One of the main goals of securing data is ensuring that those working it are in control of what is collected and in what context it is being used.
 Keeping data secure involves limiting access to only those who need it, adhering to local laws and regulations, as well as maintaining ethical standards, as covered in the [ethics section](../introduction/data-science-ethics.md).

-Here’s some things that a team may do with security in mind:
+Here are some things that a team may do with security in mind:

 - Confirm that all data is encrypted.
-- Provide customers information on how their data is used.
+Provide customers with information on how their data is used.
 - Remove data access from those who have left the project.
 - Let only certain project members alter the data.